-The Stage 1 research indicated that the historic home of George Winter was located within 100 metres of the northwest corner of the study area by 1877 and Eglinton Avenue was originally a historic settlement road.
+The Stage 1 research indicated that the historic home of George Winter was depicted the west corner of the study area by 1877, but later more accurate mapping and aerial photography suggests that the house was located 65 metres closer to Hurontario Street.
 The west side of the property is also within 300 metres of the Winter North (AjGv-64) and Winter South (AjGv-65) archaeological sites.
-These factors indicate that the entire study area known as 91 Eglinton Avenue East has archaeological potential.
+These factors indicate that the entire study area known as 5055 Hurontario Street has archaeological potential.